amob/amob.github.io/labresearch/index.md

 ---

-# New projects:
+# Current projects:

 1. _Experimental evolution of plant-associated microbiomes_
 We aim to develop and test theoretical predictions on microbiome selection practices - which are the most effective? repeatable?.
 We select on duckweed growth rates in different conditions, or with different, synthetically combined, starting microbiomes (Emma Kinerson, Ciana Lazu).
 So far, we have found that starting microbiomes including microbes from very closely related (another duckweed) or very distantly related (a floating liverwort) improve responses to microbiome "breeding" in duckweeds.

-2._Duckweed green manures_
+2. _Duckweed green manures_
 We have found (like others) that duckweed applied as a soil amendment can improve the growth of plants, and that duckweeds paired with microbes from farm ponds are very effective at removing phosphorus from pond water.
 This suggests that duckweeds could be great at recapturing runoff nutrients, reducing fertilizer loss and nutrient pollution.
 However, we have also found that cyanobacteria associated with duckweeds may transfer toxins into green manure materials, which is a safety concern.
 (Alyssa Daigle, Matthew Farbaniec).

 3. _The seasonal dynamics of host-associated microbiomes_
 Working with local duckweeds, we have so far found that microbes isolated from the summer improve duckweed growth the most, and that there is a weak signal of local adaptation between duckweeds and microbes only in the context of their local water (Alex Trott, Ava Rose, Emma Kinerson, and Ethan Morgan).
 We are in the midst of some sequencing work!

+4. _Effects of hosts on microbiome recovery_
+Soil steaming kills both weed seeds and microbes, and offers a model to understand the effects of hosts on microbiome (re)assembly

+# Past projects

-# The novel stressors of global change and plant-microbe interactions
+1. _The novel stressors of global change and plant-microbe interactions__

-_Urbanization of landscapes brings previously un-encountered stressors, from urban heat islands to chemical-laden surface runoff, and such novelty may perturb plant-microbe interactions._
+Urbanization of landscapes brings previously un-encountered stressors, from urban heat islands to chemical-laden surface runoff, and such novelty may perturb plant-microbe interactions.
 Runoff contaminants disproportionately affect freshwater species, such as duckweed and its microbiome.
 Duckweed is tiny (fronds 2-5 mm) and reproduces rapidly (clonal generations in 3 days), making it highly amenable to experimentation.
 Duckweeds host a mutualistic and diverse microbiome, of which many species can be lab-cultured ([O'Brien et al, 2020](https://link.springer.com/article/10.1007/s00248-019-01452-1)), facilitating microbiome manipulation.